-Our staff use a range of agreed verbal, non-verbal and tangible rewards and prompts to motivate self-regulation and prosocial behaviour choices.
+Our school adults use a range of agreed verbal, non-verbal and tangible rewards / prompts to motivate self-regulation and positive behaviour choices.

-All staff who deal with children directly:
+All adults who interact with children:

-- Set clear expectations about child behaviour choices (positively phrased) that are displayed clearly in each teaching and learning space. - Ensure rules, routines, learning habits and specific activities and rituals are mapped out for children who need an individual response. - Encourage children to recognise and explore their motivation to self-regulate and follow the school's behaviour choice expectations.
+- Set clear expectations about choices (positively phrased) and reference these within the learning space. - Ensure rules, routines, learning habits and specific activities and rituals are mapped out for children who need an individual response. - Encourage children to recognise and explore their motivation to self-regulate and follow the school's behaviour choice expectations.

-To this end, whole school Golden Rules are displayed in each class and where appropriate these are made bespoke to each classroom are negotiated and agreed with the children.
-These rules are displayed in each class, and are frequently revisited in Circle Times or PSHE.
+To this end, whole school Golden Rules are displayed in each class and where appropriate negotiated, and adapted with the children.
+These rules are frequently revisited in Circle Times or PSHE.